- Battery will easily last a day in most use cases

 However, they’re laid out in a much more readable format, labelled as from normal to ‘Mid’ to ‘Max’ rather than as power-saving modes.
 As such, users will feel more comfortable messing around and extending battery at the expense of power.

 The Galaxy S8 is also excellent at learning your power usage habits, so when it tells you that you’ve got eight hours’ battery life left, it’s more believable, and means you can plan more effectively to find a charger if you know you’re going out in the evening and will need a top-up.

 The battery on the S8 isn't brilliant, but will work nicely enough for most people.
-If you're looking to get the experience with an immense battery life, then the Galaxy S8 Plus is the way to go.
+If you're looking to get the experience with an immense battery life, then the Galaxy S8 Plus or the newer Samsung Galaxy S9 Plus is the way to go.